AliceWonderMiscreations/SimpleCache/API.md

 and you are __NOT__ using the cryptography features, you need to make sure to set the class `$enabled` property to `true`.
 If you are using the encryption features, then you should call the `checkForSodium()` protected method to make sure the libsodium wrapper functions are available.
-That function will set the `$enabled` property to `true` for you if they are.

 If using the cryptography capabilities, the first argument to your constructor should be required and should either be the secret key to use for the cryptography or the path to a JSON configuration file that contains the secret.
 The protected function `setCryptoKey($cryptokey)` should be called to verify that the secret is valid, it will also set the class `$cryptokey` for you.
+Only call `setCryptoKey($cryptokey)` after you have verified the cache engine is available for use, it will set the `$enabled` property to `true` and there is no point in calling this function if the cache engine is not available.

 Your constructor _should_ have a parameter that allows the web application to set its own namespace.
 When that parameter is not null, your constructor should